Dustin Rhodes: World Wrestling Federation (1990–1991)

-Runnels debuted as a fan favorite in the World Wrestling Federation (WWF) in late 1990, wrestling as Dustin Rhodes.
+Runnels debuted in the World Wrestling Federation (WWF) in late 1990, wrestling as Dustin Rhodes.
 His first match in the WWF (now WWE) was against Paul Diamond on WWF on MSG Network on September 21, 1990.
-In December 1990, Rhodes defeated Ted DiBiase in a televised ten-minute challenge match.
+In November 1990, Rhodes defeated Ted DiBiase in a televised ten-minute challenge match.
 On January 19, 1991, at the Royal Rumble, Rhodes and his father Dusty lost to Ted DiBiase and Virgil in a tag team bout, and both left immediately after.

-Return to WCW (1991-1995)
+Return to WCW (1991–1995)

 Teaming with Barry Windham (1991–1992)

-In February 1991, Runnels joined World Championship Wrestling (WCW), wrestling as "The Natural" Dustin Rhodes.
+In February 1991, Runnels made his return to World Championship Wrestling, wrestling as "The Natural" Dustin Rhodes.
 He feuded with Larry Zbyszko until April 1991, when he refused to join Alexandra York's York Foundation, thus beginning a feud with Foundation member Terrence Taylor.

-In late 1991, Rhodes formed a tag-team with Barry Windham and began pursuing WCW Tag Team champions The Enforcers (Arn Anderson and Zbyszko).
-The pair received a title shot at Clash of the Champions XVII, but Windham was injured prior to the event.
+In late 1991, Rhodes formed a tag-team with Barry Windham and began pursuing WCW Tag Team champions The Enforcers (Arn Anderson and Larry Zbyszko).
+The pair received a title shot at Clash of the Champions XVII, but Windham was (kayfabe) injured prior to the event by the champions when they slammed a car door on his wrist.
 A returning Ricky Steamboat was chosen to partner Rhodes, and the makeshift duo won the WCW World Tag Team Championship.
 They lost the belts on January 16, 1992, to Arn Anderson and fellow Dangerous Alliance member Bobby Eaton.

 On a taped edition of WCW Saturday Night on September 2, 1992, Rhodes teamed with Windham to defeat Steve Williams and Terry Gordy for the unified WCW World Tag Team Championship and NWA World Tag Team Championship (their NWA title reign is not recognized by NWA); the match would air on October 3.
-They held the belts for about two months before losing them to Steamboat and Shane Douglas in a memorable match on the November 18 edition of Clash of the Champions XXI.
+They held the belts for around two months before losing them to Steamboat and Shane Douglas in a memorable match on the November 18 edition of Clash of the Champions XXI.
 Windham turned on Rhodes after the match when Rhodes refused to pin Steamboat after an accidental low blow.